AJRJ29/seir_526_p4/README.md

 ## User Experience
-- As a user, I want to be able to create a profile
 - As a user, I want to be able to send a message
 - As a user, I want to be able to reply to a to a message
 - As a user, I want to be able delete messages